bob-g4bby/Bob-Edwards--Nascom--Stuff/Circuits/z80 - 9995 sharing memory bus readme.txt

 9995, which would make no sense.

 A similar more simple circuit - now lost - would allow two z80s to run in tandem on the Nascom.
 The slave z80 also started from 8000h because the top address bit was inverted.
-Again they shared 50:50 due to the action of the steering 7474 flip-flops.
-When the slave was held reset, all software timings were normal - but when both were running each z80 ran half as fast, so any software timing loops ran 50% slower.
+Again they time-shared 50:50 due to the action of the steering 7474 flip-flops.
+When the slave was held reset, all software timings on the master were normal - but when both were running each z80 ran half as fast, so any software timing loops ran 50% slower.

 It was a fun experiment in multiprocessing.

 Note: H1 to H3 signals in the circuit are just to pullup resistors

-Bob Edwards G4BBY
+Bob Edwards G4BBY Nov 2022